Santana Garrett: NXT (2019–2021)

 In mid-August 2019, it was announced that Garrett had been officially signed to a contract and would report to the Performance Center before she appeared in the developmental company NXT.
 On November 6, 2019, episode of NXT, Santana made her in-ring debut in a losing effort against Taynara Conti.
-On the December 18, 2019, episode of NXT Santana was defeated by Io Shirai.
+On the December 18, 2019, episode of NXT Santana was defeated by Io Shiraii.
 On January 15, 2020, Santana was an entrant in a number one contender's battle royal to face Rhea Ripley for the NXT Women's Championship at NXT TakeOver: Portland, but was eliminated by Shayna Baszler.
 On the February 12, 2020, episode of NXT Santana was defeated by Bianca Belair in less than one minute.
 On the April 17, 2020, episode of Main Event, Garrett debuted on the main roster, losing to Liv Morgan.
 On the April 20 episode of Raw, Santana made her Raw debut, but was quickly defeated by Bianca Belair.
 Garrett had a losing streak in NXT, losing to the likes of Belair, Io Shirai and Mia Yim in convincing fashion, while also failing to win on the main roster.
 Garrett ended her losing streak on June 3, 2020, episode of NXT with a win over Aliyah.
 This would be Garrett's only televised victory during her time with WWE.
 On the July 1, 2020, episode of NXT, Santana was effortlessly destroyed and defeated by the returning Mercedes Martinez who no-sold her offense.
 Garrett entered the 2021 Women's Royal Rumble at number 12.
 She lasted four minutes and thirty-one seconds before being eliminated by Rhea Ripley.
 On June 2, 2021, Garrett was released by WWE, ending her near-two-year tenure with the company.